JovinLeong/SemScore/README.md

 ### 2. Download relevant datasets

-Instructions to download the relevant datasets can be found through the README in the [data](https://github.com/JovinLeong/SemScore/data) directory.
+Instructions to download the relevant datasets can be found through the README in the [data](https://github.com/JovinLeong/SemScore/tree/main/data) directory.

 ## Getting started

+To visualise how we obtain the Semantic Spuriosity Score (SSS), you can access the demo notebook [here](https://github.com/JovinLeong/SemScore/blob/main/demo/sss_map_visualisations.ipynb).
+Otherwise, you can follow the instructions below to start using SemScore.

 ### 1. Configure desired pipelines

-The main experiment pipelines are located in the [pipelines](https://github.com/JovinLeong/SemScore/pipelines) directory.
+The main experiment pipelines are located in the [pipelines](https://github.com/JovinLeong/SemScore/tree/main/pipelines) directory.
-Before running them, review the [model configuration files](https://github.com/JovinLeong/SemScore/pipelines/model_config) in `pipelines/model_config` and ensure the dataset paths and settings are correct.
+Before running them, review the [model configuration files](https://github.com/JovinLeong/SemScore/tree/main/pipelines/model_config) in `pipelines/model_config` and ensure the dataset paths and settings are correct.
 Then specify the models you want to evaluate.

 A detailed README on running the pipelines can also be found within the directory.

 ### 2. Run pipeline

 Once configurations are set, run the corresponding pipeline script.
-All outputs (saliency maps, SSS scores, logs) will be saved to the [outputs](https://github.com/JovinLeong/SemScore/outputs) directory.
+All outputs (saliency maps, SSS scores, logs) will be saved to the [outputs](https://github.com/JovinLeong/SemScore/tree/main/outputs) directory.

 ### 3. Evaluate results

-The [evaluation](https://github.com/JovinLeong/SemScore/evaluation) directory contains scripts and notebooks for aggregating per-prediction, image-level, and class-level SSS, comparing model spuriosity across architectures and visualizing saliency maps and SSS distributions.
+The [evaluation](https://github.com/JovinLeong/SemScore/tree/main/evaluation) directory contains scripts and notebooks for aggregating per-prediction, image-level, and class-level SSS, comparing model spuriosity across architectures and visualizing saliency maps and SSS distributions.
+A demo notebook showcasing how we evaluated the outputs can be found [here](https://github.com/JovinLeong/SemScore/blob/main/demo/run_evaluation.ipynb).

 A detailed README on running evaluations can also be found within the directory.